SRombauts/UEPlasticPlugin/README.md

 [![release](https://img.shields.io/github/release/SRombauts/UE4PlasticPlugin.svg)](https://github.com/SRombauts/UE4PlasticPlugin/releases)

-UE4PlasticPlugin is a simple Plastic Source Control Plugin for Unreal Engine 4
+UE4PlasticPlugin is a simple Plastic Source Control Plugin for Unreal Engine 4 (UE 4.11 and 4.12)

 It is not intended to replace Plastic SCM GUI or command line.
 It is a complementary tool improving efficiency in daily workflow.